putitsimply/christian-bible-explained/3-john.md

 * **Helping others who do good work matters**, especially when they are vulnerable or far from home.
 * **Leadership should be humble and fair**, not controlling or selfish.
 * **Choose good examples to follow**, not people who misuse power.

+Because it is so practical, 3 John is often used as an example of how important everyday choices (like welcome, kindness, and fairness) are in a community.

 [^gl_bible]: Christian sacred writings: many books and types of writing. ([Glossary](glossary.md#bible))